miamiyankee13/api-docs-ff-convos/source/index.html.md

 ## Get All User Players by Position

-> To retrieve all user tracked players by position, use this code:
+> To retrieve all user players by position, use this code:

 ```shell
 curl -X GET